ENTERTAINMENT & SPECIAL EVENT INSURANCE — KELLY INSURANCE GROUP

 ASSAULT & BATTERY LIABILITY

 One of the most critical — and most frequently excluded — coverages for hip hop events.
-Standard CGL policies typically exclude assault and battery, meaning fights, security-related injuries, and altercations are uninsured unless specifically added back.
-KIG places A&B coverage for these events, including for security-guard actions and crowd-control incidents.
-Do not assume your GL covers A&B — it usually does not.
+Standard GL typically excludes fights, security-related injuries, and altercations unless A&B is specifically added back.
+Do not assume your GL covers it.

 ALCOHOL EVENTS